gravitational/careers/challenges/product/challenge-1.md

 After authenticating, the client and server exchange keys and configure Wireguard.
-The client should then be able to access a service that is only available on the server's WireGuard interface (nginx or any other web sedrvice will do).
+The client should then be able to access a service that is only available on the server's WireGuard interface (nginx or any other web service will do).

 ## Requirements